microsoft/reverse-proxy/docs/docfx/articles/kubernetes-ingress.md

 ## Deploying an app

 To use the ingress, we now need to deploy an application to Kubernetes.
-Navigate to 'samples\KuberenetesIngress.Sample\backend' and run:
+Navigate to `samples\KuberenetesIngress.Sample\backend` and run:

 ```
 docker build . -t <REGISTRY_NAME>/backend:<TAG>
 docker push <REGISTRY_NAME>/backend:<TAG>
 ```

-And deploying it to kubernetes by running (after modifying backend.yaml with the same REGISTRY_NAME and TAG):
+And deploying it to kubernetes by running (after modifying `backend.yaml` with the same `REGISTRY_NAME` and `TAG`):

 ```
 kubectl apply -f .\backend.yaml